"Kukhanye": Mzansi supports young woman who quit job for her mental health

 A TikTok video shared by Zandile Sholoko (@zandi_kgosatsana) shows her at the beginning of typing her resignation letter before showing a montage of clips of her at her workplace dressed in a formal-casual manner.

-In her post Zandile indicated that her peace was of great importance to her and was hopeful that God would help redirect her career path.
+In her post, Zandile indicated that her peace is of great importance to her and she is hopeful that God will help redirect her career path.

 "Peace over everything, God will make a plan," the post was captioned.

-Leaving a workplace or job that no longer serves you.
-It can be a transformative decision that leads to personal and professional growth, improves well-being, and opens doors to new opportunities.
+The process of leaving a workplace or job that no longer serves you can be a transformative decision that leads to personal and professional growth, improves well-being and opens doors to new opportunities.

 According to Indeed, when you leave a toxic job, the next steps can seem overwhelming.
 By taking time to process what happened and move forward thoughtfully, you can transform that experience into expertise about healthy work environments.
 This new knowledge helps you start your job search and begin your next position with a fresh perspective.